National Curriculum in Key Stage 1

 “provide pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.”

 The focus of the National Curriculum on the deepening of learning and the mastery of skills, matches our own aims and ethos to enable all pupils to feel confident in their learning and to be able to demonstrate knowledge in a variety of memorable situations.

 We strive to provide all children with an individualised learning approach - an ‘extra layer of support’ which strengthens understanding.
 Enabling learning through the most creative and hands-on approach provides opportunities for the demonstration of the learning process and this the strengthening of skills.

-Our achievement of the Artsmark Gold Award demonstrates our commitment to this creative approach.
+Our achievement of the Platinum Artsmark Award demonstrates our commitment to this creative approach.

 Throughout years 1 and 2 we continue to challenge and stimulate all children, building on skills gained in the Early Years Foundation Stage (EYFS) through excellent teaching in a learning environment that is positive, rich and draws on the experiences and talents of all individuals through a broad and balanced curriculum.

 Success is made explicit to the children through discussions about current learning and ways to improve.
 This conversation is reinforced with support in books and rewards that link to our current school priorities.